-This type of content should be the foundation of your content strategy.
-Done correctly, it will provide huge traffic gains, bolster keyword rankings, and produce ongoing results that last for years.
+Evergreen content should be the foundation of your content strategy.
+Done correctly, it’ll provide substantial traffic gains, improve keyword rankings, and produce lasting results.

-- How can you craft a compelling piece of evergreen content?
+- How can you craft a compelling evergreen post?

-We’ll answer all those questions and more as we take a deep dive into evergreen content.
+I’ll answer all those questions and more as we dive deeper into creating evergreen content.

 Think of an evergreen tree.
 In a forest of trees that shed their leaves, an evergreen tree stays perpetually full of life.
-Any shedding of needles happens so gradually that a casual observer would barely even notice.
+Any shedding of needles happens so gradually that a casual observer wouldn’t notice.

-Apply this description to evergreen content.
-Like the trees, this type of content stays full of life via search volume, leading to continuous organic traffic generation.
+Like the trees, evergreen content stays full of life in search results, generating continuous organic traffic.

-Ultimately, evergreen content is lasting, relevant, and purposeful long past its publication.
-That’s the inherent value of evergreen content and why it’s crucial to creating SEO content.
+TL;DR: evergreen content is lasting, relevant, and purposeful long past its publication.
+That’s the inherent value of evergreen content and why it’s a crucial part of SEO.

 Examples of Evergreen Content

-Now that you have a basic understanding of SEO evergreen content, let’s look at some examples.
+Now that you have a basic understanding of evergreen content, check out these examples.

 - How-to guides